MicrosoftDocs/azure-docs/articles/cognitive-services/language-service/custom-classification/concepts/data-limits.md

 # Custom text classification limits

-Use this article to learn about the data and rate limits when using custom classification
+Use this article to learn about the data and rate limits when using custom classification.

 ## File limits